Wuling Mountains

 The Wuling Mountains (武陵山脉 (武陵山脈, Wǔlíng Shānmài)) are a mountain range located in Central China, running from Chongqing Municipality and East Guizhou to West Hunan.
-They are home to many ethnic groups, including as the Tujia, Han, Miao, Dong, and Bai.
+They are home to many ethnic groups, including the Tujia, Han, Miao, Dong, and Bai.

 Wulingyuan

 The Wulingyuan Scenic and Historic Interest Area is a UNESCO World Heritage Site in the Wuling Mountain Range noted for its more than 3,000 quartzite sandstone pillars and peaks across most of the site, along with many ravines and gorges between them with streams, pools and waterfalls.

 Fanjingshan

 Fanjingshan or Mount Fanjing, located in Guizhou province, is the highest peak in the Wuling Mountain range, at an altitude of 2,570 m.
 The Fanjingshan National Nature Reserve was established in 1978.
 It was designated a UNESCO Biosphere Reserve in 1986 and a World Heritage Site in 2018.